Many famous persons had said something similar

 Ha ha!
 Ha ha!

-“Cow!” he spat again, chin wet with saliva froth.
+‘Cow!’ he spat again, chin wet with saliva froth.
 The tantrum somehow woke his penis.
-He gripped the chair arms, knuckles white, khaki pants around ankles, and inserted, moaning way too loud.
-She cringed, eyes narrowed to a slit of searing despise, injecting venom into his soul.
-May all of you and your children and grandchildren burn in eternal hellfire.
+He gripped the chair arms, knuckles white, khaki pants around ankles, and inserted, moaning theatrically.
+She cringed, eyes narrowed to a slit of searing despise, injecting venom into his soul, mentally chanting: May all of you and your children and grandchildren burn in eternal hellfire… May all of you and…

-He avoided her eyes.
-“Never look into a cow’s eyes,” Grandma had told him.
-“It brings bad luck.”
+He focused on her breasts whirling to his throbbing movement, avoided her eyes.
+‘Never look into a cow’s eyes,’ Grandma had told him since he was a little kid.
+‘It brings bad luck.’

 The soldiers cheered on, clapping to his fitful rhythm.
 He lost his erection, and pretended to have climaxed.